SanaJahan/ImageProcessingApplication/res/README.md

 The application currently supports any kind of file like text or bash files.
 The other controller is created in order to support any future kinds of user interaction with the application.

+<b>Script Commands:</b>

+1. load to load the image to be transformed:

+Eg: load cat.png

+2. blur, dither, sepia, grayscale and sharpen are given as a single command:

+Eg: dither

+3. mosaic is given along with the number of seeds required:

+Eg: mosaic 1000

+4. To generate a checkerboard image the square size is also mentioned:

+Eg: generate checkerboard 40

+5. To generate a rainbow image, the orientation along with the height and width are mentioned:

+Eg: generate vibgyor horizontal 500 400

+6. To generate either the France or Greece flag, the country name and the height and width of the image are mentioned:

+Eg: generate flag greece 200 300

+7. save to save a new output image after the operations have been added:

+Eg: save greece-flag.png